Kobee Installation Guide

 Appendix A: Manually Installing and Removing the Kobee Server and Agent as a Windows Service

-When the ALM installer is run as an Administrator, the Windows services for stopping and starting the Kobee Server and Agent are automatically created.
+When the Kobee installer is run as an Administrator, the Windows services for stopping and starting the Kobee Server and Agent are automatically created.
 If not, you must register the Windows services manually after installation.

 • To register the Kobee Server as a Windows service: